dgonzal/SFrameBatch/README.md

 -> Documantation is missing

 -> Only Split by File is tested other methods are implemented but at the moment not supported.
-E.g. other methods need to put in the number of events instead of -1.
+E.g. for other methods the user need to put in the number of events int the xml file instead of -1.
 But anyway the should be way slower.

 -> optparser deprecated should be changed to argparser